S. 2164: Algorithmic Accountability Act of 2025

 Who is affected by S. 2164?

-Organizations using automated systems in employment, housing or lodging, financial services, healthcare, and essential utilities like electricity, water, and internet would need to document risks, test for differential performance, and preserve records for 3 years beyond deployment.
+Organizations using automated tools in employment, housing, financial services, healthcare, or essential utilities like electricity, water, and internet would need to test for differential performance and preserve records for years.

 S2164 Legislative Journey